obsidian-community/obsidian-full-calendar/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please include only one request in a single Issue.
+Please include only one feature request per Issue.
 You can submit as many Issues as you have ideas.
 Thank you!